 - law no. 107 of 13 July 2015, reforming some aspects of the education system (e.g. early childhood education and care, pupils’ assessment, vocational education).

-As for Regional three and four-year education and training courses (Istruzione e formazione professionale - IFP), legislative references are:
+As for the Regional three and four-year education and training courses (Istruzione e formazione professionale - IeFP), legislative references are:

 - decree no. 139/2007, on the extension of compulsory education, which establishes the general learning outcomes for students who attend the last two years of compulsory education in the Regional vocational courses;